Photo Of Kyle Busch Dressed As Christmas Elf Is NASCAR Fan’s Worst Nightmare

 Well, let NASCAR’s most jolly driver help you out.

 Kyle Busch is known as much for his off-track temper tantrums as he is for his on-track excellence.
-That’s why seeing him dressed up as some cheerful, Santa-worshiping Christmas elf is so jarring.
+That’s why seeing him dressed up as some cheerful, Santa-worshipping Christmas elf is so jarring.
 Take a look at this M&M’s plugging- photo Busch tweeted Friday:

 What has been seen, cannot be unseen.